pingcap/docs/dev/reference/tools/sync-diff-inspector/overview.md

 ### Restrictions on usage

 * At present, online check is not supported.
-It is necessary to ensure that no data is written into the upstream-downstream checklist, or that data in a certain range is not changed.
+Ensure that no data is written into the upstream-downstream checklist, and that data in a certain range is not changed.
 You can check data in this range by setting `range`.

 * `JSON`, `BIT`, `BINARY`, `BLOB` and other types of data are not supported.
 When data check is being perform, you can set `ignore-columns` to skip checking these types of data.

 * `FLOAT`, `DOUBLE` and other floating point types are implemented differently in TiDB and MySQL, so checksum is calculated differently in TiDB and MySQL.
-If the data checks are inconsistent due to these data types, you must set `ignore-columns` to skip checking these columns.
+If the data checks are inconsistent due to these data types, set `ignore-columns` to skip checking these columns.

 ### Database privilege